coq/coq/doc/sphinx/language/cic.rst

 Inductive types can be made polymorphic over their arguments in :math:`\Type`.

-.. opt:: Auto Template Polymorphism
+.. flag:: Auto Template Polymorphism

    This option, enabled by default, makes every inductive type declared at level :math:`Type` (without annotations or hiding it behind a definition) template polymorphic.

    This can be prevented using the ``notemplate`` attribute.

    An inductive type can be forced to be template polymorphic using the ``template`` attribute.

    Template polymorphism and universe polymorphism (see Chapter :ref:`polymorphicuniverses`) are incompatible, so if the later is enabled it will prevail over automatic template polymorphism and cause an error when using the ``template`` attribute.

 If :math:`A` is an arity of some sort and :math:`s` is a sort, we write :math:`A_{/s}` for the arity obtained from :math:`A` by replacing its sort with :math:`s`.